teamdomy/wasp/README.md

 ### Starting the first app
 As far as development is concerned, web distributed app is essentially a JavaScript app.

-The Dark Wasp package has one function `connect`, it creates the isolated scope and instantiates the core set of functionality.
-The`connect` method listens for an object with 2 properties:
+The Dark Wasp package exports one function - `connect`, it creates the isolated scope and instantiates the core set of functionality.
+The`connect` function listens for an object with 2 properties:
  1. `app` - the name of YOUR `app` and
  2. `peer` - secret and unique `UID` of user (think about it as an username and password in one string).